MaximePie/frontend-technical-test/README.md

 3. From one console, use `yarn start-server` to start the Json Server on local port, the address is `http://localhost:3005`
 4. From another console, use `yarn dev` to start the NextJS server and display the app at `http://localhost:3000`.

+## Features

 ## Technical choices

 The following modules are used additionnaly to the initial stack (NextJS, Typescript, ...), here is some of them and why I chose to use it.

+### ExpressJS instead of JSON Server
+I found myself in big trouble using JSON Server, my `db.json` file was updated when posting, but I could not get the new values in the React app without restarting the `json-server`.

+After struggling for about 8+ hours on this I decided to migrate to an `express nodeJS App` with very basic features.

 ### Eslint airbnb coding rules
 Less permissive rules, which allows me to code stronger quality code.